Hindsight bias: Age

-It is more difficult to test for hindsight bias in children than adults due to the verbal methods used in experiments on adults are too complex for children to understand, let alone measure bias.
+It is more difficult to test for hindsight bias in children than adults because the verbal methods used in experiments on adults are too complex for children to understand, let alone measure bias.
 Some experimental procedures have been created with visual identification to test children about their hindsight bias in a way they can grasp.
 Methods with visual images start by presenting a blurry image to the child that becomes clearer over time.
 In some conditions, the subjects know what the final object is and in others they do not.
 In cases where the subject knows what the object shape will become when the image is clear, they are asked to estimate the amount of time other participants of similar age will take to guess what the object is.
 Due to hindsight bias, the estimated times are often much lower than the actual times.
 This is because the participant is using their personal knowledge while making their estimate.

 These types of studies show that children are also affected by hindsight bias.
-Adults and children with hindsight bias share the core cognitive constraint of being biased to one's current knowledge when, at the same time, attempting to recall or reason about a more naïve cognitive state—regardless of whether the more naïve state is one's earlier naïve state or someone else's.
-Children have a theory of mind, which is their mental state of reasoning.
-Hindsight bias is a fundamental problem in cognitive perspective-taking.
-After reviewing developmental literature on hindsight bias and other limitations [of perception], it was found that some of children's limitation in the theory of mind may stem from the same core component as hindsight bias does.
-This key factor brings forth underlying mechanisms.
-A developmental approach to [hindsight bias] is necessary for a comprehensive understanding of the nature of hindsight bias in social cognition.
+Adults and children with hindsight bias share the core cognitive constraint of being biased to one's current knowledge while, at the same time, attempting to recall or reason about a more naïve cognitive state—regardless of whether the more naïve state is one's earlier naïve state or someone else's.